Góra Świętej Anny (Krzeszowskie Wzgórza): Geology

 The summits are made up of old, upper cretaceous sandstone, glauconite and mud stones.
-Coming down towards the north side are sandstone and conglomerates of rot legend.
+The western part of the mountain is next to Krzeszów.

 Vegetation

-The apex, as well as the majority of bands are covered with pine forest and west stretch meadows.
+The apex, as well as the majority of bands are covered with pine forest.
+The western part of the mountain is covered with plains.

 Chapel of Saint Anne

 Below the summit, on the western side the mountain lies a baroque chapel of St. Anna dating to 1623.
 The chapel was destroyed in the second half of the twentieth century, however the inhabitants of Krzeszów rebuilt the chapel in the second decade of the twenty-first century.